 The above text is written by Greta Thunberg.
 It is published with Greta Thunberg’s approval.

 Facts about We Don’t Have Time

-We Don’t Have Time are currently building the world’s largest social media network for climate action.
-Together we can solve the climate crisis.
+We Don’t Have Time is the world’s largest social network for climate action.
+Together we are the solution to the climate crisis.